google/go-cloud/wire/README.md

 }
 ```

 Providers can be grouped into **provider sets**.
+This is useful if several
-To add these providers to a
+providers will frequently be used together.
+To add these providers to a new set
-new set called `SuperSet`, use the `wire.NewSet` function:
+called `SuperSet`, use the `wire.NewSet` function:

 ```go
 package foobarbaz